Soojin-Lee0819/connectionsLab/Week2/README.md

 Section 1 - Motivational quote slideshow with prev & next button

 Section 2 - Weekly To-Do list (from Mon- Sun).
-Inside each container, there is a user input section, and a section where new tasks appear.
-Users can add, delete, and cross completed tasks.
+Inside each container, there is a user input section, and an output section where the inputted tasks appear.

 <img src="images/wireframe.jpg" width="600">